ePC: Fast and Deep Predictive Coding in Digital Simulation: Signal Decay in State-based PC, Across Time and Hardware Constraints

-To analyze this claim rigorously, we examine our binomial formula (\cref{eq:state_scaling_binomial}) in the continuous-time limit, where $\lambda \rightarrow 0$ (infinitesimal state learning rate) and $t \rightarrow \infty$ (continuous updates), with a constant total time $\lambda t$.
-Setting $t = \tau/\lambda$, we find:
+To get some intuition for how signal propagation would look like in a physical substrate, we examine our binomial formula (\cref{eq:state_scaling_binomial}) in the continuous-time limit, where $\lambda \rightarrow 0$ (infinitesimal state learning rate) and $t \rightarrow \infty$ (continuous updates), with a constant total time $\lambda t$.